rxwei/swift-tensorflow-profiling/README.md

-# Swift for TensorFlow profiling suite
+# Unofficial Swift for TensorFlow profiling suite

 This repository contains pairs of Python TensorFlow programs and Swift TensorFlow programs for a head-to-head performance comparison.

+All tests will report the duration of "session run".

+## My testing environment

+- macOS Mojave (18A336e)
+- 4.2 GHz Intel Core i7
+- TensorFlow 1.9
+- Swift for TensorFlow rev [5b36279](https://github.com/apple/swift/tree/5b36279e1cc868248c84ed9445098835c0b138f8)

+## Benchmarks

-## Graphs with the same ops and control flow constructs
+### Graphs with the same ops and control flow constructs

 Basic operations are being tested here: matrix multiplication, convolution and loops.